siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 categories = []
 +++

 I describe here my experiments with _forward reasoning_ (reasoning from the premises), as well as _mixed reasoning_ (reasoning both from the premises and from the conclusion) in Lean 4.
 The code for this is in the [Lean Loris](https://github.com/siddhartha-gadgil/lean-loris) repository.
 This code (and especially the ideas in it) is a successor to my scala code in [ProvingGround](https://github.com/siddhartha-gadgil/ProvingGround).
+The file [ProofExamples.lean](https://github.com/siddhartha-gadgil/lean-loris/blob/main/LeanLoris/ProofExamples.lean) contains some simple examples of forward and mixed reasoning.

 Lean has a very powerful collection of _tactics_ to perform backward reasoning, i.e., reasoning starting from the conclusion.
 One hopes that the forward reasoning capabilities can complement these.
 In particular, forward reasoning can be open-ended, exploring consequences of the premises.

 <!--more-->

-## Purely forward reasoning: first examples and techniques.
+## Purely forward reasoning: examples, techniques.

 The main example on which I focussed while developing this code (as also part of my earlier code) was a problem from a Czech-Slovak Olympiad (the first experiments with this in ProvingGround were done by Achal Kumar, an undergraduate at IISc).
 This illustrates the main ingredients of forward reasoning, which I will sketch in the context of our code finding the proof (with tuning for the problem).

-I will also give a second example which is easier, and can be instantly solved in the interpreter, to illustrate using this code.
+I will also give a second example which is easier, and can be instantly solved in the interpreter.
+The easier example illustrates a way of using the Lean-Loris code.

 ### The Problem and a Proof